wisc7/DST-Portal-/CreateDebServer.md

-#This file provides instructions on how to install DST on a clean install of debian.  it is not a script, but a mix of instructions with commands to run.
+> This file provides instructions on how to install DST on a clean install of debian.  it is not a script, but a mix of instructions with commands to run.
+(These instructions can pretty much be used for any dedicated server though, just get the APID from the steam site: https://developer.valvesoftware.com/wiki/Dedicated_Servers_List and change the forced folder location. (then figure out the start up commands for the server)

-#Instructions are commented out user entry to update is in <> brackets.
+> #Instructions are commented out user entry to update is in <> brackets.

-#From an empty VM (debian): from the standard user account:
+> #From an empty VM (debian): from the standard user account:

-#login as root
+> #login as root

 su

 <YourRootPassword>

-#install sudo
+> #install sudo

 apt-get install sudo

 /sbin/adduser <your user account> sudo

-#(exit SU then exit the regular user and relog in to the server again)
+> #(exit SU then exit the regular user and relog in to the server again)

 exit